hindu-comm/mail_stream_advaita-l/2017/07/Defintion_of_anubhav/38__Praveen_R._Bhat.md

 >             tatO^nyO^nuBavO mRuShA ||
 >         [UpadESasAhasri; Chapter 12 Shloka 8]
 >
-> ​This says which anubhava is right and which is not which is what the reference by Chandramouliji was also about.
+> This says which anubhava is right and which is not which is what the reference by Chandramouliji was also about.
 Sw.
 Ramatirtha says under this shloka 12.8 that the anubhava in keeping with the Shruti and reasoning is correct and any other is wrong/ false.
-​T
+T
-he same can be said of jnAna too as to what is valid and what is invalid. ​ ​​
+he same can be said of jnAna too as to what is valid and what is invalid.

-​Thank you for your elaborate useful references, though not directly answering my question.​
+Thank you for your elaborate useful references, though not directly answering my question.

-​gurupAdukAbhyAm
+gurupAdukAbhyAm
 ,
 --Praveen R. Bhat
 /* येनेदं सर्वं विजानाति, तं केन विजानीयात्। Through what should one know